HIT-Pinboard/Crawl-Robots/README.md

 ## How to install

+1. Install either MySQL or libmysqlclient-dev
-1. Install Ruby 2.1.2 or greater using either [rbenv](http://octopress.org/docs/setup/rbenv) or [RVM](http://octopress.org/docs/setup/rvm)
+2. Install Ruby 2.1.2 or greater using either [rbenv](http://octopress.org/docs/setup/rbenv) or [RVM](http://octopress.org/docs/setup/rvm)
-2. `gem install bundler`
+3. `gem install bundler`
-3. `rbenv rehash` # If you use rbenv, rehash to be able to run the bundle command
+4. `rbenv rehash` # If you use rbenv, rehash to be able to run the bundle command
-4. `bundle install`
+5. `bundle install`

 ## License
 MIT License